joshua-zingale/masters-project/report/report.md

 Development was managed over five roughly-week-long sprints^[[https://github.com/joshua-zingale/masters-project/tree/master/development-sprints][https://github.com/joshua-zingale/masters-project/tree/master/development-sprints]].
 All sprints began with a heading containing one-line statements that included

-- **State:** the current state of the project,
+- **State:** the current state of the project;
-- **Objective:** that to be accomplished during the sprint,
+- **Objective:** that to be accomplished during the sprint;
 - **Future:** work to be accomplished after the sprint had been completed.

 After the heading, each sprint had a few paragraphs for an introduction that described logistic information, coding style guides, or other general topics for the whole development team.
 Then, every sprint assigned each of the student developers a unique task to accomplish either individually or in a group.

-The heading provided the student developers with a bird's eye view of the sprint, giving them a sense of their progress toward the end goal and an understanding of how their individual assignments contribute to the entire project.
+The heading provided the student developers with a bird's eye view of the sprint, giving them a sense of their progress toward the end goal and an understanding of how their individual assignments contribute to the entire project's direction.

 ## Student Developer Feedback